-Councils' codes of conduct also discuss how a councillor can get access to information and other council resources such as the expertise of council staff.
+Councils' codes of conduct also address how a councillor can access information and other council resources such as the expertise of council staff.
 Access to council staff expertise must happen through the general manager, or in accordance with a system that is put in place to facilitate and coordinate councillor requests for information or action.